-Boost your health and wellness with movement classes at the Osher Center for Integrative Medicine at Vanderbilt.
+Boost your health and wellness with movement classes at the Osher Center for Integrative Health at Vanderbilt.
 Our yoga, tai chi and qigong classes are for people of all ages and fitness levels.
 Classes use gentle movement, breathing, mindful awareness and meditation to help your whole self manage chronic disease or recover from surgery.

 Movement classes are available as single sessions or multi-week series.

 Vanderbilt's Osher Center for Integrative Health offers a range of services, classes and training focused on your total health mind, body and spirit.

 Download our monthly schedule or browse our online schedule:

 Each class is led by a trained practitioner.
 Your leader’s knowledge and experience translate into expert care for you.